nathanccz/freelance-tracker-app/README.md

 ## 📜 About My Project

-For the Mini Hackathon for Jobuary 2025, I created an freelancing tracker app for the 100Devs community.
+For the Mini Hackathon for Jobuary 2025, I created a freelancing tracker app for the 100Devs community.
 It will let you track leads, active clients, and your income over time.
+It will also let you track your progress on individual project.
 Plus, it serves as a resource hub for beginners and seasoned freelancers alike.

-It's build on React and Vite, plus Appwrite for back-end functionality.
+It's built on React and Vite, plus Appwrite for back-end functionality.

 ---